- Approval of the AMP program advisor (Dr. Martin Schuster; the faculty person who coordinates AMP activities)

 - Letter of support of a Microbiology Graduate Faculty member to serve as major professor/thesis advisor (this is not the same person as the AMP program advisor).

 - Have completed at least 105 credits of the required 180 credits for a bachelor's degree.
 This is equivalent to junior standing.
+Students with senior standing (135 credits or above), may be considered for the program if they have not yet completed their 400-level microbiology courses for the major.

 - A 3.25 grade point average for completed undergraduate coursework.
 The courses that will apply to the graduate degree must be 3.0 or better.